Youth In Trades Training Programs (formerly ACE-IT) offered at Cariboo:

 Youth in Trades Training: Carpentry.
 Grade 11 or 12

 This is a district based program meeting on Day 1’s, all day.
 The Carpentry Program provides career minded high school students the opportunity to receive:

 - High School graduation credits

 - TA granted, Student Apprentice status

-- Industry recognised certifications in Construction Safety and Fall Protection
+- Industry recognized certifications in Construction Safety and Fall Protection

 - 120 hrs. of workplace experience